Kim Kardashian & Kanye West’s Surrogate Is In Labor

 Kourtney revealed that Kim was supposed to join her for the guest appearance, but that she was called away because her surrogate went into labor.

-Kim’s life is about to get much busier now that baby number four is about to make his way into the world.
+Kim’s life is about to get much busier now that baby No. 4 is about to make his way into the world.
 In addition to caring for her children, she’s also building her cosmetics business, filming her family’s reality TV series, and studying to become a lawyer, all while maintaining her celebrity status.

 I surprised @KrisJenner with 6 of her grandchildren.
 Then I surprised her with one more.
 Sending love to you, @KimKardashian and @KanyeWest! @kourtneykardash pic.twitter.com/7SzHA2sahM